 Why 5 Eyes Was Originally Created

-This software is capable of keeping millions of records on any single individual and its evolution over the years means that they are able to monitor the internet usage of anyone in the fourteen countries and share it among their governments.
+This software is capable of keeping millions of records on any single individual.
+And its evolution over the years means that these countries can monitor the internet usage of anyone in the fourteen countries and share it among their governments.

 Below you will be able to see how the 5 eyes countries have increased over the years for this agreement to now be known as ‘Fourteen Eyes’.

-Although it was the UK and the US during the second world war that first came to an agreement with regards to sharing signals intelligence, it wasn’t until Australia, Canada, and New Zealand joined that agreement before it was called ‘Five Eyes’.
+Although it was the UK and the US during the second world war that first agreed with regards to sharing signals intelligence, it wasn’t until Australia, Canada, and New Zealand joined that agreement before it was called ‘Five Eyes’.
 These Five Eyes countries share a common language and similar legal system, which is why they were the first to commit to the agreement.